-Software manufacturer DataLight published a report in April 2019 comparing Bitcoin with traditional payment systems.
-The authors argue that Bitcoin is already successfully competing with leading payment systems such as Mastercard, Paypal, and Visa.
-They further note that the Bitcoin payment system is far superior to traditional international payment solutions and transfers.
-While Mastercard, Paypal, and Visa took up to 60 years to develop their payment systems and then take over industry leadership, Bitcoin was instantly available worldwide and is only ten years old.
+A report issued by software manufacturer DataLight in April 2019 compares Bitcoin with traditional payment systems, and shows how Bitcoin is already competing successfully with systems such as MasterCard, PayPal and Visa.
+The DataLight report finds that the Bitcoin payment system is far superior to traditional international payment solutions and transfers.
+Whereas MasterCard, PayPal and Visa have taken up to 60 years first to develop their payment systems and then achieve leadership in their sector, Bitcoin was instantly available worldwide and is only ten years old.

 The Future of Money and Payment Is Bitcoin

 Before us lies a future in which we can look back on the time when we were reliant on bureaux de change and plastic cards – even if there are still pessimists who doubt this will ever happen.
 Commenting on the coming development, internationally renowned Bitcoin expert Andreas Antonopoulos remarked that this “…is exactly as if back in 1992 we had said ‘we’re not ready for Facebook or Netflix’.
 If Netflix had appeared in 1992, one single person downloading a film would have brought the Internet to a standstill.”
 In the Bitcoin city of Arnhem we can catch a glimpse of the future payment system that awaits us.
 Bitcoin is the money of the future, and when everyone is ready, it will be there waiting to become the one currency used as a means of exchange, a guardian of value and an accounting unit.
 It will then represent the key world currency.